brawndon-manu/HoneyBadgers/README.md

 terraform apply tfplan
 ```

-What you get: VPC, S3 log bucket, CloudWatch log groups, DynamoDB (ThreatIntel), WAF (WebACL+IPSet), API shell, IAM roles, GuardDuty, basic alarms, and both Lambda *functions* created from your code stubs.
+What you get: VPC, S3 log bucket, CloudWatch log groups, DynamoDB (ThreatIntel), WAF (WebACL+IPSet), API shell, IAM roles, GuardDuty, basic alarms, and both Lambda _functions_ created from your code stubs.

 > Note: The EC2 honeypot instance is **not** created by these base modules.
 You can:
 >
-> * Launch it by hand (fastest) and paste the UserData, or
+> - Launch it by hand (fastest) and paste the UserData, or
-> * Add a tiny `ec2_honeypot` module later.
+> - Add a tiny `ec2_honeypot` module later.
 For speed, do it by hand now.

 ---